-What to eat with cloud bread?
+What does cream of tartar do to cloud bread?

 This trendy bread is easy to make and rewarding to eat!
 You can definitely make this on your own, and you can even experiment by adding more colors to your bread too.
 Our delicious recipe will show you what the hype around cloud bread is all about!